JoGorska/mileage-tracker/README.md

 - the view that was supposed to submit the `cleared` to the database was returning various different errors.
 I found missing `filter` method in the view
 - number of Thanks wasn't increasing after the button to thank was clicked.
 I found that closing tag for form was missing.

+### User unable to reaserch places using UK postcode

+Drivers in UK are using postcodes (combination of letters and numbers) to get to next location.
+In uk postcode area is relatively small and google maps takes you ony a few doors down from the right address.
+It is much quicker to input postccode than type number, road and town.

+Initial function that I found at Bobby did Coding has been using full address.
+After reading extensive documentation I have found out that I only need to replace the word "address" with "postal code".

+The function started getting the longtitude and latitude of the given postcode, but I've lost autocomplete.
+I added the "postal code" as a second argument together with address and now user has ability to input full address and use drop down box or postal code.

+Right now user has to click into the field and press enter.
+This will not work right on the mobile.

 ## Deployment

  The site was deployed to Heroku pages.